BGSU provides ‘full circle’ for RN to BSN coordinator

 Wilken met Dr. Shelly Bussard, now the director of BGSU’s School of Nursing, at nursing school.

 “After earning my BSN, I began working as a teaching assistant at Firelands Regional Medical Center School of Nursing, where Dr. Bussard had been my teacher,” Wilken said.
-“Upon my hire, she became my mentor and my colleague, and, full circle, she is now the director of the nursing program at Bowling Green — and my boss.”
+“Upon my hiring, she became my mentor and my colleague, and, full circle, she is now the director of the nursing program at Bowling Green — and my boss.”

 “I was Lara's nursing instructor when she began her nursing education,” Bussard said.
 “I have seen her graduate with a diploma in nursing, begin her nursing career at Firelands Regional Medical Center, progress on for a BSN, then an MSN and recently a DNP (Doctor of Nursing Practice).
 When Lara became a faculty member at FRMC School of Nursing, I was her mentor and saw the tremendous growth she had not only as a nurse but as an educator.